76. DevOps Documentation¶

 - run – Builds and runs database and

-services. - collectstatic – Collects static files for production.
+uwsgiservices. - collectstatic – Collects static files for production.

 - migrate – Runs Django migrations in production.

-commands are available in the Makefile
+Additional make commands are available in the Makefile.

 76.3.1 Running Arbitrary Commands¶